mahammadbakr/DeepLink-DynamicLink-Flutter/README.md

 # DeepLink Challenge Flutter
-## NITL_Test
+## By Mohammed M Bakr

-A new Flutter test application for NITL company.
+A new Flutter App that used Dynamic Links using Firebase. a test by NITL Company.

 Finished at 7:54 AM  |  AST Time